Warren Smith & the Secret Scholars

 My first real short film & and possibly my favorite to this day.

-This 20 minute short was just an experiment we made for fun while we develop the feature length version.
-It breaks many of the rules of screenwriting such as “show don’t tell” but it was a fun experiment that greatly helped the development process.
+This 20 minute short was just an experiment I made for fun while developing the feature length screenplay.
+Just a fun experiment.

 The short film I made for my MFA thesis about Harvard during WWII.